Racheal Nachula

-Racheal Nachula (born 14 January 1986) is a Zambian footballer and former sprinter who plays as a forward for Spanish Primera Federación club Zaragoza CFF and the Zambia women's national team.
+Racheal Nachula (born 14 January 1986) is a Zambian footballer and former sprinter who plays as a forward for Israeli Premier League club Hapoel Katamon Jerusalem and the Zambia women's national team.

 Athletics

 Specialized in the 400 metres, Nachula won the bronze medal at the 2008 African Championships, in a personal best time of 51.39 seconds.
 She competed at the 2006 Commonwealth Games, the 2006 World Junior Championships, the 2008 World Indoor Championships, and the 2008 Summer Olympics without qualifying for the final round.
 She won the silver medal in the 400 m at the 2009 African Junior Athletics Championships, recording a time of 53.34 seconds.

 She also has 23.42 seconds in the 200 metres, achieved in May 2007 in Gaborone.

 Football

+International career

+On 3 July 2024, Nachula was called up to the Zambia squad for the 2024 Summer Olympics.